 Difference between Heuristic and Biases and their types?

-Heuristics and bias these words are often used when discussing decision-making and how we think and function mentally.
+Heuristics and bias are words often used when discussing decision-making and how we think and function mentally.
 However, some people use these words interchangeably.

-The basic foundation of both these terms lies in an assumption by the founding fathers of behavioral science that cognitive biases stem from judgemental heuristics.
+The basic foundation of both these terms lies in an assumption by the founding fathers of behavioural science that cognitive biases stem from judgemental heuristics.

 And therefore, the biases that we develop are a result of heuristics.
 The more you read ahead, the more you may want to agree.